Romeo Santos: Utopía, second live release, and Aventura reunion tour (2019–2021)

-Formula Volume 3 (2022-2023)
+Formula, Vol. 3 (2022–2023)

 On February 8, 2022, Romeo Santos announced that he would release a new album.
 It was first rumored, but then confirmed by Santos himself through YouTube and social media.
 It was also confirmed that it is part of the Formula series as this album is titled Formula, Vol. 3.
 Fans expected the third volume to have been his third studio album.
 However, his third studio album ended up being titled Golden and then Utopía for his fourth.
 After those two albums, fans never thought Fórmula would get a trilogy, until now.
 Its first single, Sus Huellas was released on Valentine's Day, February 14, 2022.
 It peaked at number 10 on the Billboard Hot Latin Songs chart.
 It also peaked at number 1 on the Billboard Latin and Tropical Airplay charts.

 On July 22, 2022, Santos performed on NBC's Today as part of the Citi Summer Concert Series.
 He said that he was planning to release the album on September 1, 2022, which is on his first born son's birthday.
-He did not confirm that it would be the official released date, but he said he was working on it.
-On August 15th, 2022, he posted a teaser and confirmed that the official release date was going to be on the date he had mention at the concert series.
+He did not confirm at the time that it would be the official released date, but he said he was working on it.
+On August 15, 2022, he posted a teaser and confirmed that the official release date was going to be on the date he had mention at the concert series.

 On September 1, 2022, Formula, Vol. 3 was released.
 It was released along with the music video for the single "Sin Fin" which featured American singer Justin Timberlake.
-His fans were confused when on that day at midnight the album wasn't available at that moment.
-Later on in the morning, Santos announced on social media that the album would be released at 11pm, which was 23 hours after the expected release time.
+His fans were confused when on that day at midnight the album wasn't available.
+Later in the morning, Santos announced on social media that the album would be released at 11pm, which was 23 hours after the expected release time.
 The album featured collaborations with Justin Timberlake, Rosalía, bachata veteran Luis Miguel Del Amargue, Christian Nodal, Chris Lebron, Lapiz Conciente, and Katt Williams.
-It also featured merengue legends Fernando Villalona, Rubby Pérez, Toño Rosario, Ramon Orlando as they united for the song "15,000 Noches" ("15,000 Nights").
-Santos included his manager Johnny Marines, requinto guitarist ChiChi and producer MateTraxx for a skit which featured a special character.
-He also included his 3 sons in the intro along with Williams.
-Santos mentioned that one of the reasons this album is his most personal one is because of his 3 sons being involved in it.
+It also featured merengue legends Fernando Villalona, Rubby Pérez, Toño Rosario, and Ramon Orlando as they united for the song "15,500 Noches" ("15,500 Nights").
+Santos included his manager Johnny Marines, requinto guitarist ChiChi, and producer MateTraxx for a skit which featured a special character.
+He also included his three sons in the intro along with Williams.
+Santos mentioned that one of the reasons this album is his most personal one is because of his sons being involved.